theashwinabraham/FastChat/README.md

 [Problem Statement](https://docs.google.com/document/d/e/2PACX-1vQglWg-qGoA92pyHpn2IGVjrDX_jIKsN5EjgqCBtUnMUWoYqrsWrumPuW7wjOiqTBgtPDtuxKaJcW9D/pub)

-> **_NOTE:_**  This application has been written and tested using python 3.11.
+> **_NOTE:_**  This application has been written and tested using python 3.11 and 3.8.
 Hence, it may not be compatible with older versions.

 <h4> Features </h4>